Self Care, The Balancing Act

 • Unplug: Unplugging was a major game changer for me.
 I felt like I had to answer every call, text, and check every notification that came in on my cellphone.
 I felt guilty if I had a needy connection in being always ready to reply to them to not create any unnecessary tension in the relationship.
 It was exhausting!
 I have a certain time of the day that I unplug from everything and everyone for a few hours to regroup from giving out so much energy.

 • Exercise : Exercising has so many benefits beyond getting tone in being in shape.
-Exercising is a great stress releaser in burning more than calories, but exercise burns the tension from the day.
-I’ve introduced yoga in my work out exercises which helps keep me centered and chill.
+Exercising is a great stress reliever in burning more than calories.
+Exercise burns the tension from the day.
+I’ve introduced yoga in my workout exercises which helps keep me centered and chill.
 I throw in a little Zumba, Afrobeats, and Hip Hop dance for fun.

-• Wine to Unwind From The Day : I attended a wine tasting that was very thorough in sharing the benefits of drinking a class of red wine.
+• Wine to Unwind From The Day : I attended a wine tasting that was very thorough in sharing the benefits of drinking a glass of red wine.
 I struggled at first with purchasing my first bottle of red wine for personal reasons.
-I later spoke with my doctor along with a few close co- workers who shared how a glass at the end of the day helps relieve tension and anxiety.
-It really helps me on days where I find myself more on edge then others to cool down with a glass of red wine, and drinking red wine helped me fall to sleep on restless nights.
+I later spoke with my doctor who shared how a glass at the end of the day helps relieve tension, anxiety, and that red wine has heart benefits.

-• Spend Time In Nature There are so many scientific studies that prove that being in the beauty of scenic natural environments is relaxing for the mind and body.
-I live near the beautiful Savannah River area, and I always feel better after a stroll on the river.
-I get a two for one in spending time in nature with relaxing for a cool down combining fitness and the beauty of whatever habitat I choose to explore.
+• Spend Time In Nature There are so many scientific studies that prove that being in the beauty of scenic natural environments are relaxing for the mind and body.
+I live near the beautiful Savannah River area.
+I always feel better after a stroll on the river.
 Recently my daughters and I had a dinner picnic outside following work and school in the backyard which helped us all relax from the day.

 • Cancel Plans: I hate being flaky, but occasionally I will cancel time consuming mundane obligations that I know will wear me out later in not being worth the bother.
-I have to fight my inner people pleaser who spreads herself to thin in not wanting to disappoint others if I say I can’t do anything.
-I find myself overwhelmed with my anxiety on go when I spread myself to thin.
-There’s nothing like a day when you’re truly not on edge to be on call where you can relax to catch your breath, and you can relax with your family.
+I have to fight my inner people pleaser who spreads herself too thin in not wanting to disappoint others if I say I can’t do anything.
+I find myself overwhelmed with my anxiety on the go when I spread myself too thin.
+I appreciate the times l am on my own clock.

 • Have A Good Time With Good Vibes: There are so many benefits in spending time with people who bring light, laughter, and love in your life.
 I find it relaxing catching up with a friend for a Saturday lunch date, a good phone conversation, or a brief outing.
 It’s a relaxing energy boost to have some positive adult interaction as a busy mom as a healthy deflection from the normal routine.